callstack/react-native-builder-bob/packages/create-react-native-library/templates/common/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

 - `yarn bootstrap`: setup project by installing all dependencies and pods.
-- `yarn typescript`: type-check files with TypeScript.
+- `yarn typecheck`: type-check files with TypeScript.
 - `yarn lint`: lint files with ESLint.
 - `yarn test`: run unit tests with Jest.
 - `yarn example start`: start the Metro server for the example app.